3003 Movies Into the Golden Age!!!...so far?

-Despite that being said though, though this film is nearly knocked back to the Stone Age in the face of the "Jurassic Park" generation, this film still deserves it's props for being one of the groundbreaking, pioneer dinosaur movies that set the stage for everything to come.
-I have yet to actually read Sir Arthur Conan Doyle's original by which the movie is adapted from, the franchise of course has since gone on to be adapted for movies and television, and this includes one of my all time favorite sci-fi adventures series growing up staring Jennifer O'Dell as the jungle swinging Veronica Layton (da-aam!), but I'm willing to bet that with each new update the material has since gotten further and further away from Doyle's original creation, and gets more 'nutty' with each installment.
+Despite that being said though, though this film is nearly knocked back to the Stone Age in the face of the "Jurassic Park" generation, this film still deserves it's props for being one of the groundbreaking, pioneer dinosaur movies that 'set the stage' for everything to come.
+I have yet to actually read Sir Arthur Conan Doyle's original novel by which the movie is adapted from, the franchise of course has since gone on to be adapted for movies and television, and this includes one of my all time favorite sci-fi adventures series growing up staring Jennifer O'Dell as the jungle swinging Veronica Layton (da-aam!), but I'm willing to bet that with each new update the material has since gotten further and further away from Doyle's original creation, and gets more 'nutty' with each installment.
 That makes this version more or less the most serious and authentic treatment of the work that's been released thus. -Although I stress that this movie probably shouldn't be taken TOO seriously, at least not in the sense of "Masterpiece Theater" or anything, as the characters and story play background noise to the MAIN attraction that had the movie-goers of yesteryear shittin' themselves senseless at Willis O'Brien's then state of the art special effects.
 The very same effects he would later go on to blow everyone's brains out with the release of "King Kong" nine years later.

 The story revolves around the great veteran actor Wallace Beery playing the infamous Professor Challenger, considered a loon by his peers for his endless rants concerning his wise-tales of dinosaurs in the flesh that exist in the remote part of the Earth, undisturbed since their existence in isolation as part of "the Lost World" located somewhere in the Amazon.
 Challenger is met with opposition attempting to acquire a team that will help him to locate the lost Maple White.
 An explorer who leaves behind a daughter and has gone missing under mysterious circumstances.
 At first, Edward Malone, young impressionable aspiring reporter is brought in with the intention he plans to expose Challenger for the crackpot he is or do a slur campaign, but when he hears first hand Challenger's true to heart accounts, he becomes excited - and wants in!
 Malone doesn't begin with the best of first impressions, knowing he is a reporter Challenger at first refuses Malone's company and Malone is forced to 'prove himself' to the Professor.
 Only after learning that he is indeed a good friend of another esteemed colleague joining the expedition, Sir John Roxton, does Challenger agree to Malone accompaniment.
 The fourth in the cast of main characters is the missing explorer's daughter Paula who joins the crew and acts as the film's primary love interest - you knew they had to have one! -All the members involved have no clue what to expect and thus are naturally ready for disappointment, I'm sure even Challenger himself dreads this possibility in private.
-But the adventure truly takes off and the magic and mystery of the story unravels after traveling to Venezuela, where they characters are seen climbing a massive cliff only to knock down a tree to cross a treacherous gorge which will officially take them into the Lost World.
+But the adventure truly takes off and the magic and mystery of the story unravels after traveling to Venezuela, where the characters are seen climbing a massive cliff only to knock down a tree to cross a treacherous gorge which will officially take them into ...the Lost World.
 Knowing they will soon be reunited with their missing colleague and Challenger will be able to bring back evidential proof of the Lost World's existence, forever changing the world as we know it, only for all their hopes to painfully be dashed when encountering an enraged brontosaurus who smashes the tree allowing it to fall and thus seal off the team's exit.
 They are now trapped in the Lost World forever, what will become of them?

-The rest of the movie really writes itself and can summarized by watching the "Jurassic Park sequel" which loosely chronicles the events of this story in a modern depiction.
+The rest of the movie really writes itself and can be summarized by watching the "Jurassic Park sequel" which loosely chronicles the events of this story in a modern depiction.
 By far the 'highlight' of the film and probably the iconic image that will most stick out in youngsters' minds about this movie is the film's climax involving a rampaging brontosaurus in downtown New York, just smashing the shit out of everything!
-You can earnestly feel the terror of two perspectives, first the panic of the New York pedestrians suddenly come face to face with a reality out of their worst nightmares come alive and I'm sure must seem still so unreal to witness such a thing before your very eyes with no time to truly digest such a change in reality.
-The second being the brontosaurus himself, obviously placed inside an era outside his natural frame of reference, he must be freaking out see the startling complex society and architecture that these little ants (human beings) have seemed to built for themselves.
+You can earnestly feel the terror of 'two' perspectives, first: the panic of the New York pedestrians suddenly come face to face with a reality out of their worst nightmares come alive and I'm sure must seem still so unreal to witness such a thing before your very eyes with no time to truly digest such a change in reality.
+The second: being the brontosaurus himself, obviously placed inside an era outside his natural frame of reference, he must be freaking out to see the startling complex society and architecture that these little ants (human beings) have seemed to built for themselves.
 And there are a LOT of them now, as supposed to just Challenger and his crew back in the Lost World.
 I'd be flippin' my lid too if I were in it's shoes.

-One thing that's worth mentioning, in comparison to the movie's more dominant successor "King Kong", this film I was relieved to see if nothing else was more scientifically authentic in which I'm speaking purely of the fact that they depict the brontosaurus as a herbivore, where as I thought it was completely insane that everything on Skull Island was primarily carnivorous, that island's Eco-system is serious f***ed! -But truly the effects are worth mentioning here as they were (and probably still are) considered quite groundbreaking for it's time.
+One thing that's worth mentioning, in comparison to the movie's more dominant successor "King Kong", in this film I was relieved to see if nothing else, was more scientifically authentic in which I'm speaking purely of the fact that they depict the brontosaurus as a herbivore, where as I thought it was completely INSANE that everything on Skull Island was primarily carnivorous, that island's Eco-system is seriously f***ed! -But truly the effects are worth mentioning here as they were (and probably still are) considered quite groundbreaking for it's time.
 It seemed to even impress Harry Houdini who has been reported at being at a loss to decipher the trick in the fight scenes between the brontosaurus and allosaurus when Sir Doyle first screened the movie for him.
 I remember when "Jurassic Park" was first being released and dino-hysteria was all the buzz amongst kids my age, I didn't get to see the movie until after everyone else had, but I remember they had all these 'exhibits' set up on the outskirts of towns that our mom would take me and my bro to go see.
 And it seemed like now that JP had gotten kids interested in dinosaurs again (as me and my bro were dino-freaks ourselves I must admit) vendors took this liberty to showcase marathon matinees of every movie about dinosaurs (except "King Kong") in existence to get the kids 'caught up' I suppose.
 I distinctly remember this movie being featured among them.
 It's not a perfect film, and I can certainly understand a younger generation growing restless and frustrated upon initial viewing.
-But for those of you, nostalgia movie buffs, will certainly be able to appreciate the technological breakthrough that was achieved through this movie's release!...
+But for those of you, nostalgia movie buffs, will certainly be able to appreciate the technological breakthrough that was achieved through this film's release!...

-295 8.3 7.92959.
+314 8.3 82961.
 Faust (1926)

-501 8.3 8.32957.
+560 8.3 8.32959.
 The General (1926)

-145 7.9 7.72955.
+145 7.9 7.82958.
 The Adventures of Prince Achmed (1926)

 People who voted for this also voted for